muchino/confluence.chat/README.md

 ## Releases

 ### 1.1.0
-Add a chat user link macro.
+Add a chat user link macro
-Add Configuration of chat restriction (All or by groups) Add possibility to switch off the "where I am Info" New small Javascript API, to start chats from outside  "ConfluenceChatAPI" .
+Add Configuration of chat restriction (All or by groups) Add possibility to switch off the "where I am Info" New small Javascript API, to start chats from outside  "ConfluenceChatAPI"

-Change window behaviour (close oldest, if there is not enough place) Improved request permission.
+Change window behaviour (close oldest, if there is not enough space  - similar to gtalk)) Improved request permission
 Improved the js
 Added version number to js